-React Micro Frontend module federation is a technique that allows developers to build scalable and modular applications by breaking them down into smaller, more manageable parts.
+React Micro Frontend with module federation is a technique that allows developers to build scalable and modular applications by breaking them down into smaller, more manageable parts.
 These smaller parts are referred to as micro frontends, and they can be developed independently of one another, allowing for greater flexibility and faster development times.

 One of the most popular ways to implement micro frontends is through the use of module federation, a feature introduced in Webpack 5.
 With module federation, developers can share code between micro frontends, reducing duplication and improving overall performance.
 This approach also allows for the creation of a more cohesive user experience, as each micro frontend can be designed to work seamlessly with the others.